 - Be in the moment, noticing the space around you and whatever is unfolding in your presence.
 You don’t have to fix or change anything.
-Simply noticing can accomplish
+Simply noticing can accomplish so much.

 - Connect with your body.
 Take a few deep breaths and feel what physical sensations arise.
 Then, use your senses as tentacles to connect with your surroundings.
 You might see cars passing by, or hear birds chirping—things that link you to the world outside yourself.
 In this subtle way, you have found belonging